Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Introduction

 In summary, our contributions are as follows:

-\begin{itemize} \item \textbf{We integrate RAG into open-source LVLMs:\footnote{While some methods \cite{drvideo,omagent,irag} use RAG system for video tasks, they convert the video data fully into text while also relying on proprietary, non-open-source models.
-These approaches may result in the loss of visual information and lead to significant resource and time consumption.}} Video-RAG incorporates three types of visually-aligned auxiliary texts (OCR, ASR, and object detection) processed by external tools and retrieved via RAG, enhancing the LVLM.
-It's implemented using completely open-source tools, without the need for any commercial APIs. \item \textbf{We design a versatile plug-and-play RAG-based pipeline for any LVLM:} Video-RAG offers a training-free solution for a wide range of LVLMs, delivering performance improvements with minimal additional resource requirements. \item \textbf{We achieve proprietary-level performance with open-source models:} Applying Video-RAG to a 72B open-source model yields state-of-the-art performance in Video-MME, surpassing models such as Gemini-1.5-Pro. \end{itemize}
+\begin{itemize} \item \textbf{We integrate RAG into open-source LVLMs:} Video-RAG incorporates three types of visually-aligned auxiliary texts (OCR, ASR, and object detection) processed by external tools and retrieved via RAG, enhancing the LVLM.
+It's implemented using completely open-source tools, without the need for any commercial APIs. \item \textbf{We design a versatile plug-and-play RAG-based pipeline for any LVLM:} Video-RAG offers a training-free solution for a wide range of LVLMs in a plug-and-play manner, delivering performance improvements with minimal additional resource requirements. \item \textbf{We achieve proprietary-level performance with open-source models:} Applying Video-RAG to a 72B open-source model yields proprietary-level performance, surpassing models such as GPT-4o and Gemini-1.5-Pro. \end{itemize}